 Figueroa's paintings are incredibly detailed.
 His dark and ominous artwork shows an abstract expressionist and surrealist fusion with a Hans Hoffman-like Push and Pull dimension coupled with an automatism mindset.
 Very sublime.
 Otis's work harkens the minimalism of the 70's.
 I enjoyed his balance and subtle color changes as one tone blended to another slowly and suredly.
 Daniel Ruanova of "TJ in China's" pieces were impressive and showed a blend of Pop-Art, Street Art and Abstract Expressionism.
 His art stood out to me as one of the best paintings in the exhibit.
 I enjoyed the dark color and neon bright contrasts.

-Altogether the work in the collection played into the theme of the exhibit.
+Altogether the work in the collection played perfectly into the theme of the exhibit.
 I felt like I was watching history unfold because each artist had such weight behind their words.
-Significant Post-modern wonders for a new age of discovery for the world to see at one of the most enduring museums in Mexico and the world.
+Significant Post-Modern wonders for a new age of discovery, at one of the most enduring museums in Mexico and the world.